 Sleep Apnea Treatment Plano, TX

 Do you often feel tired during the daytime?
 Do you find yourself snoring or gasping for breath in your sleep?
-Then you may very well have a condition called sleep apnea.
+Then, you likely have Obstructive Sleep Apnea (OSA).
 This common sleep disorder affects millions of men, women, and children.
-Dr. Mark Sowell is a board-certified dentist in Plano, TX, and trained in the evaluation of sleep apnea.
-He provides sleep apnea treatment options that go beyond the traditional Continuous Positive Airway Pressure (CPAP) machine.

 What is Sleep Apnea?

-Sleep apnea occurs when adult breathing stops for at least ten seconds.
+Sleep apnea occurs when breathing stops for at least ten seconds.
 In children, consider two and one-half missed breaths as apnea.
 Similar to apnea is hypopnea, in which an individual continues reduced breathing.
-Obstructive sleep apnea is one of the most common sleep disorders.
-The airway closes completely during obstructive sleep apnea, causing the sufferer to stop breathing.
-Sometimes as much as 100 times an hour!

 sleep apnea treatment in Plano Texas